alexcg1/readme/README.md

 ## Other Work Stuff

 - As you may have guessed from the "open source evangelist" bit, I'm into open source.
 I use Manjaro Linux on a Thinkpad X1, and *really* wish we had open alternatives to Zoom, Slack, etc
-- I'm also a vim (okay, neovim) user.
-I want to integrate it into Google Docs but lack the time/smarts

 ## Personal Stuff